zaiisao/Documentation/en/Voice/encryption_windows_agora.md

 title: Implement Encryption
 description:
 platform: Windows
-updatedAt: Tue Feb 19 2019 09:39:45 GMT+0000 (UTC)
+updatedAt: Tue Feb 19 2019 09:39:55 GMT+0000 (UTC)
 ---
 # Implement Encryption
-This page describes how to use Agora's built-in encryption.
+This page introduces various encryption modes.
+Choose one that best suits your needs.

 > Both Communication and Live Broadcast support encryption.
 For live broadcasts, if you need to use CDN for streaming, recording, and storage, do not use encryption.